evilpaper/minimal-reset/README.md

 # A Minimal CSS Reset

-My take on a minimal CSS reset for web projects.
+A minimal CSS reset for basic projects.
 Based on [A Modern CSS Reset](https://hankchizljaw.com/wrote/a-modern-css-reset/) by Andy Bell and the
 [Minimal CSS Reset](https://alligator.io/css/minimal-css-reset/) from Alligator.
 You can use either of them.
 I have cherry-picked the parts that works best for me.

 ## Installing / Getting started